vrockai/pipeline-test/docs/content.md

 ---

-## SOHPIE: Statistical Approach via Pseudo-Value Information and Estimation for Differential Network Analysis of Microbiome Data
+## SOHPIE: Statistical Approach via Pseudo-Value Information and Estimation for Differential Network Analysis of Microbiome Data.
+ 22.12.2023, _S Ahn, S Datta_

+The SOHPIE R package implements a novel functionality for "multivariable" differential co-abundance network (DN, hereafter) analyses of microbiome data.
+It incorporates a regression approach that adjusts for additional covariates for DN analyses.
+This distinguishes from previous prominent approaches in DN analyses such as MDiNE and NetCoMi which do not feature a covariate adjustment of finding taxa that are differentially connected (DC, hereafter) between individuals with different clinical and phenotypic characteristics.

 [Source](https://doi.org/10.1093/bioinformatics/btad766)

+10.1093/bioinformatics/btad766

 ---

-## Examining the functional space of gut microbiome-derived peptides
+## Examining the functional space of gut microbiome-derived peptides.
+ 25.12.2023, _YJ Lee_

+_Humans, Gastrointestinal Microbiome, Microbiota, Host Microbial Interactions, Peptides, Anti-Infective Agents_ The human gut microbiome contains thousands of small, novel peptides that could play a role in microbe-microbe and host-microbe interactions, contributing to human health and disease.
+Although these peptides have not yet been systematically characterized, computational tools can be used to elucidate the bioactivities they may have.
+This article proposes probing the functional space of gut microbiome-derived peptides (MDPs) using in silico approaches for three bioactivities: antimicrobial, anticancer, and nucleomodulins.
+Machine learning programs that support peptide and protein queries are provided for each bioactivity.
+Considering the biases of an activity-centric approach, activity-agnostic tools using structural and chemical similarity and target prediction are also described.
+Gut MDPs represent a vast functional space that can not only contribute to our understanding of microbiome interactions but potentially even serve as a source of life-changing therapeutics.

 [Source](https://doi.org/10.1002/mbo3.1393)

+10.1002/mbo3.1393

 ---

-## A new absolute quantitative method for peptide and metabolite detection
+## A new absolute quantitative method for peptide and metabolite detection.
+ 19.12.2023, _C Brogna, S Cristoni_

+_Humans, Research Design, Arginine, Bacterial Proteins, Calibration, Peptides_ Mass spectrometry is widely employed in various analytical fields for both compound identification and quantification.
+While in the case of compound identification, the high-resolution instrument has increased selectivity and characterization efficiency; in the case of quantitative analysis, some critical tasks actually remain.
+In particular, different compounds exhibit different ionization efficiency, and this introduces the need to have a calibration standard for each analyte.
+In this paper, we present a new elaborative data technology, which makes it possible to standardize calibration between different instruments and molecules, making it absolute.
+The method was applied to data acquired by means of liquid chromatography mass spectrometry by means of an ion trap analyzer.
+The approach is based on the correlation of the ion trap space charge effect and the analyte concentration.
+The method was validated in the analysis of compounds having different polarity: hydrossitirosol, arginine, thyodiglicolic acid, and a peptide mixture of bacteria cultures derived the human gut microbiome where was found poliovirus.
+Moreover, it was used to obtain the absolute quantitation of peptides originating from the tryptic digestion of bacterial proteins in the fecal samples.
+It was therefore possible to identify and quantify different derived bacterial proteins of the poliomyelitis virus coded in bacteria derived from the gastrointestinal tract.

 [Source](https://doi.org/10.1002/jms.4991)

+10.1002/jms.4991

 ---

-## Next steps in studying host-microbiome interactions in apical periodontitis
+## Next steps in studying host-microbiome interactions in apical periodontitis.
+ 19.12.2023, _AC Georgiou, BW Brandt, SV van der Waal_

 [Source](https://doi.org/10.3389/froh.2023.1309170)

+10.3389/froh.2023.1309170

 ---